shangyuj/2200-messed-up/index.md

 Defined by the morphological features applicable to adverbs: have an adverb-making morpheme; takes comparative and superlative morphemes <br>
 </details>

-They are almost the same as adjectives morphlogically.
+They are almost the same as adjectives morphologically.
 How do we further tell them apart?

 - Syntactic feature:
 <details>